 The star bus topology is an enactment of a spike-like hub distribution model in computer networks.
-In a star bus network, every single host is linked to a central medium called hub whereas it acts as the head of the network and manages all the connections established through the network and data flow between transmission and reception of the nodes connected in the network.
+In a star bus network, every single host is linked to a central medium called a hub, whereas it acts as the head of the network and manages all the connections established through the network and data flow between transmission and reception of the nodes connected in the network.
 It is one of the traditional methods implemented for the connections of multiple components.
-The transmission lines which connect between the host, leaf nodes and hub constitutes a graph similar to the topology of the star.
-The information on the star bus topology flows via hub before it reaches its destination node.
-Hence the central hub manages the traffic flow between the networks and controls all the input and output data of the network.
+The transmission lines that connect between the host, leaf nodes and hub constitutes a graph similar to the star’s topology.
+The information on the star bus topology flows via the hub before it reaches its destination node.
+Hence, the central hub manages the traffic flow between the networks and controls all the network’s input and output data.
 The hub behaves as the repeater of the information passing through the network.

 Generally, when the network is set up with two or more systems, the hub is placed.
-Because the direct linking of the two-component is not possible without the implementation of the hub.
-And if there is any requirement of a new component, that can be directly connected to the hub of that network instead of making multiple connections in between the network.
+Because the direct linking of the two-component is not possible without the implementation of the hub, and if there is any requirement of a new component that can be directly connected to the hub of that network instead of making multiple connections in between the network.
 Now the hub manages all the data flow of the network along with the newly attached component.
-The hub is a reliable and robust component of the network managing the entire network functions.
-So if the node or transmission line is failed or prone to any attacks that part can be easily isolated without disturbing the rest of the network.
-Because of this unique property, the star bus topology is preferred by everyone to implement in their workstations.
+The hub is a reliable and robust component of the network, managing the entire network functions.
+So if the node or transmission line is failed or prone to any attacks, that part can be easily isolated without disturbing the rest of the network.
+Everyone prefers the star bus topology to implement in their workstations because of this unique property.
 But if the hub goes down, it shutdowns the entire network.
 So it should be handled and monitored seriously as it causes tedious problems.

-If any minimum number of components is connected in the star topology the transmission of data rate is high and it is highly suitable for a short distance.
-The performance of star bus topology is high when the computers are located at scattered points as it is very easy to add or remove any component.
+If any minimum number of components is connected in the star topology, the transmission of data rate is high, and it is highly suitable for a short distance.
+The star bus topology performance is high when the computers are located at scattered points as it is very easy to add or remove any component.
 The addition of a new device is a simple process by extending a transmission cable from the hub.
-If the user wants to add a printer it is easily possible and the computer access the printer via hub without the need for direct connection or installation.
+If the user wants to add a printer, it is easily possible and the computer access the printer via hub without the need for direct connection or installation.

-The maintenance of the central function, the hub is cost-effective and the computers are placed close to the vertex similar to the convex polygon as there are modest system requirements.
+The central function’s maintenance is cost-effective, and the computers are placed close to the vertex, similar to the convex polygon, as there are modest system requirements.
 Because the failure of one computer doesn’t affect the entire communication process.
-As the hub is the bottleneck of the network, it can easily scale the network according to its capacity by maintaining the traffic flow which is the apprehensive behavior of star bus topology.
-The entire network is reliable on a hub which makes it simple to troubleshoot any problem of error connection at a single point.
+As the hub is the bottleneck of the network, it can easily scale the network according to its capacity by maintaining the traffic flow, which is the apprehensive behavior of star bus topology.
+The entire network is reliable on a hub, making it simple to troubleshoot any problem of error connection at a single point.